Boating in Key West

 Grow your beard for the Annual Hemingway Look-Alike Contest at Sloppy Joe’s Bar (held in July)

 Key West Food & Wine Festival (held in late January) - It hasn’t been around as long as some of the other great South Florida cultural events, but what the Key West Food & Wine Festival lacks in history, it makes up for in funky fun.
 It is Key West, after all.
 Now in its third year, the festival provides some structure to the rich and diverse food-and-drink scene Key West is known for, even away from Duval Street.
-The event kicks off at sunset on the 26th and features a multitude of wine and food seminars, chances to eat fresh seafood, and the only-in-Key West January weather.
+The event kicks off with a multitude of wine and food seminars, chances to eat fresh seafood, and the only-in-Key West January weather.
 For information on how to party the Heming-way, visit keywestfoodandwinefestival.com.

 This island paradise borders the third-largest barrier reef in the world, and it is also home to the Gen. Hoyt S. Vandenberg, a 522-foot vessel that’s been sunk and turned into an artificial reef.
 More than 100 species of fish—including parrotfish, yellow and blue tangs, barracuda, snapper,mackerel, and hogfish—have taken up residency in the submerged ship, which sits upright approximately seven miles off Key West in the Florida Keys National Marine Sanctuary.